 7. Do the same on Twitter.
 Nothing says “Happy Birthday” like Haiku Deck!

 9. Export your deck to Powerpoint or Keynote.
-From there you can add video, speaker notes, transitions, the whole nine yards.
+From there you can add video, transitions, the whole nine yards.
 You can also upload it to SlideShark to view and share from your iPhone or iPad.
 Fancy.
 This article has some helpful detail about why and how you might want to do this.
+You can also make a video out of your Haiku Deck after exporting it to Powerpoint or Keynote.

 10. Want to add a soundtrack to your Haiku Deck?
 Create a Slidecast and engage your audience with visuals and sound.
 Here’s a great example of Haiku Deck/Slidecast integration from Dr. Michelle Mazur.